0xAX/kernel-dev/README.md

 ## Modules

-  * kernel_sections - dumps some kernel sections related symbols into `/proc/kernel-sections`
-and information about them.
+  * `kernel-sections` - dumps some kernel sections related symbols into `/proc/kernel-sections` and information about them.

 ## Author